 During the clinic sessions, specific cases are chosen for more detailed discussion.
 On a regular basis, the residents have the opportunity to evaluate and treat the wide range of congenital and acquired eyelid abnormalities, lacrimal (tear duct) problems, periorbital and eyelid tumors and a significant number of eye socket problems.
 Systemic illnesses that may affect the orbit including thyroid disease, infectious and inflammatory diseases of the orbits and tissues around the eyes are seen frequently in our clinics and are treated medically and surgically as indicated.

 CT and MRI studies are reviewed weekly or immediately as required.
 Members of the service have the opportunity to review the histopathology of all surgical cases with the Pathology department.
 We strongly encourage a multidisciplinary approach and work closely with the Pathology and Radiology departments as well as Neuro-Ophthalmology and Ocular Oncology services.
 In addition, the relationships with the Medical Oncology and Radiotherapy departments at Beth Israel and St Luke’s-Roosevelt Hospital Center are very strong.
 We are confident that the merger of New York Eye and Ear Infirmary into the Mount Sinai Health System will be advantageous.

-By the completion of the rotation, the residents become proficient in nasolacrimal duct probing and intubation, dacryocystorhinostomy, entropion and ectropion repair, eyelid laceration repair, enucleation, evisceration and ptosis repair.
+By the completion of the residents’ rotations it is expected that the residents will be proficient in nasolacrimal duct probing and intubation, dacryocystorhinostomy, entropion and ectropion repair, eyelid laceration repair, enucleation, evisceration, and ptosis repair.

 Read more about the Resident Training Program in Ophthalmology and Fellowship Opportunities in Oculoplastic & Orbital Surgery.